-In honor of the new release of our first wine from Portugal, Lot 205 Vinho Verde, we turned to Wine Educator, Lexi Stephens (aka @lexiswinelist) to help us explore where this wine comes from and what makes it the perfect summer sipper.
-Pour yourself a glass and join us, and Lexi, in raising a toast to our new favorite wine for summertime!
+In honor of our first wine from Portugal, Lot 205 Vinho Verde, we turned to Wine Educator, Lexi Stephens (aka @lexiswinelist), to help us explore where this wine comes from and what makes it the perfect summer sipper.
+Pour yourself a glass and join us in raising a toast to our new favorite wine for summertime!

 With a name that translates to “green wine”, Portugal’s Vinho Verde is a light and refreshing sipper that’s perfect for summer.
 While this northwestern region also produces rosé and red wines, its white blends of indigenous grape varieties are Vinho Verde’s most iconic.

 Portuguese winemaking dates back to the 10th century BC, when the Phoenicians arrived and began to cultivate grapes, sharing winemaking techniques and changing the region forever.
 Two Romans documented the inaugural mention of wines from Vinho Verde in the first century, and the official region was established as Portugal’s largest demarcated wine region in 1908, defining its subregions, permitted grape varieties, and types of wines produced.